chaxus/ran/packages/docs/src/article/designMode.md

 ### 6.8 State Pattern

-> State Pattern：By allowing an object to change its behavior when its internal state changes, the object appears to modify its class.
+> State Pattern: By allowing an object to change its behavior when its internal state changes, the object appears to modify its class.
 Its alias is the state object (' Objects for States'), in fact, is to use an object or array to record a set of states, each state corresponds to an implementation, the implementation according to the state to run the implementation.
 The state pattern is an object behavior pattern.

 ![](../../assets/article/designPattern/状态.png)